12 Step Programme - Detox Plus London UK | Drug & Alcohol Treatment

 Cognitive behavioural therapies have been used effectively in the treatment of addiction for many years.
 There are many different types of cognitive behavioural therapies around, and all work in slightly different ways to treat psychological disorders and mental health illnesses.

 Private rehab treatment programmes are made up of several person-centred therapies designed to bring about a considerable shift in the patient’s cognitive processing.
 The 12 steps, when completed in their entirety and continued as a means of maintenance and growth, also achieve a significant cognitive shift.
 This shift in the individuals’ thinking and actions enables them to stay substance-free and break away from dysfunctional behaviours.
-The most significant way to discipline the mind, and therefore connect with truth, is to spend regular time in prayer and meditation.
+The most significant way to discipline the mind and therefore, connect with truth is to spend regular time in prayer and meditation.

 12 Step support groups for family members